techmania-team/techmania-docs/English/Theme/Scripting_reference.md

     int panPercent = 0)
 ```

 Plays the specified audio clip on the music / keysound / SFX channel, and returns the `AudioSource` playing the clip.
-Please note that TECHMANIA only allows playing one music clip at a time.
 You can load an audio clip from the theme with `tm.io.LoadAudioFromTheme`, or from the disk with `tm.io.LoadAudioFromFile`.

 The clip will start playing from `startTime` seconds. `volumePercent` is between 0 and 100. `panPercent` is between -100 (left) and 100 (right).

+For keysounds, in addition to the clip you also need to specify whether the note is in a playable lane or hidden lane.
+Keysounds in hidden lanes will be played with the music volume.

+Please note that there are software and hardware limits on how many sounds per channel can play simultaneously.
+The software limits are:

+* 1 music clip
+* 32 keysounds in playable lanes
+* 64 keysounds in hidden lanes
+* 8 SFX clips

+If the limits are reached and either TECHMANIA or your theme plays another clip, it will cause one currently playing clip to stop.

 ### Controlling all audio sources